juicedata/juicefs/README.md

 The highlighted features are:

 - **Fully POSIX-compatible**: JuiceFS is a fully POSIX-compatible file system.
 Existing applications can work with it without any changes.
 See [pjdfstest result](#posix-compatibility) below.
-- **Strong Consistency**: All confirmed changes made to your data will be reflected in different machines immediately.
-- **Outstanding Performance**: The latency can be as low as a few microseconds and the throughput can be expanded to nearly unlimited.
+- **Outstanding Performance**: The latency can be as low as a few milliseconds and the throughput can be expanded to nearly unlimited.
 See [benchmark result](#performance-benchmark) below.
 - **Cloud Native**: By utilize cloud object storage, you could scaling storage and compute independently, a.k.a. disaggregated storage and compute architecture.
 - **Sharing**: JuiceFS is a shared file storage can be read and write by many clients.
 - **Global File Locks**: JuiceFS supports both BSD locks (flock) and POSIX record locks (fcntl).